Robert F. Kennedy Jr.: Health

 During Kennedy's college years, he began having heart problems, which he has said were caused by caffeine, stress, and sleep deprivation.

 In his 40s, Kennedy developed adductor spasmodic dysphonia, an organic voice disorder that causes his voice to quaver and makes speech difficult.
 It is a form of involuntary movement affecting the larynx, related to dystonia.
 Kennedy said he traveled to Kyoto, Japan, for a procedure where a titanium bridge was inserted between his vocal cords to try to relieve the disorder.

 Kennedy began experiencing severe short- and long-term memory loss and mental fog in 2010.
 In a 2012 divorce court deposition, he attributed neurological issues to "a worm that got into my brain and ate a portion of it and then died", in addition to mercury poisoning from eating large quantities of tuna.
-In October 2025, his wife Cheryl Hines confirmed that a worm ate "a little bit of his brain and then died."

 The Washington Post reported that Kennedy's campaign "has not released his medical records that could verify his account, and Kennedy has previously spread health misinformation, including about mercury in vaccines".